Treatment for gender dysphoria aims to help people with the condition live the way they want to, in their preferred gender identity.

 - a penectomy (removal of the penis)

-After surgery, the vast majority of transsexuals are happy with their new sex and feel comfortable with their gender identity.
-One review of a number of studies that were carried out over the last 20 years found that 96% of people who had gender reassignment surgery were satisfied.
-However, some of these studies may not have been of high quality.
+After surgery, most transsexuals are happy with their new sex and feel comfortable with their gender identity.
+One review of a number of studies that were carried out over a 20-year period found that 96% of people who had genital reconstructive surgery were satisfied.

-Following gender confirmation surgery, one possible complication is that people may face prejudice or discrimination because of their condition.
+Despite high levels of personal satisfaction, people who have had genital reconstructive surgery may face prejudice or discrimination because of their condition.
 Treatment can sometimes leave people feeling:

-- isolated if they are not with people who understand what they are going through
+- isolated, if they're not with people who understand what they're going through

 - stressed about or afraid of not being accepted socially